bhuyanp/dynamodb-jpa-bridge/README.md

 NOTE:
 1. Partition key and sort key(if available) type provided in the repo and entity must match with each other.
 2. Entity with only primary key need to set the sort key type as Void.
+3. For consistent read for more reliable transactions call super(dynamoDbEnhancedClient, true);

 ```
 @Repository